rakhundeabhinav/Data-Types-in-C-/README.md

-🧪 Experiment 2: Study and Implementation of C++ Program Structure (Data Types)
+🧪 Experiment 2: C++ Program Structure and Data Types

-🔹 Aim:
+🔹 Aim

-To study and implement a C++ program demonstrating different data types by taking input from the user.
+To study and implement a basic C++ program that demonstrates the use of different data types by accepting user input.

-🔹 Theory:
+🔹 Theory

-C++ provides built-in data types like:
+C++ provides several built-in data types that are essential for variable declaration and data storage:

-int – for integers
+int – Stores whole numbers

-float – for decimal numbers
+float – Stores decimal numbers (single precision)

-double – for large decimal values
+double – Stores large decimal numbers (double precision)

-char – for single characters
+char – Stores single characters

-bool – for true/false values
+bool – Stores Boolean values (true or false)

-string – for a sequence of characters (text)
+string – Stores text (sequence of characters)

-Using user input with these types helps understand input handling and type-specific behaviors.
+By using input statements with these types, we can understand how C++ handles various kinds of data and how different types behave during input/output operations.

-🔹Conclusion:
+✅ Conclusion

-I successfully implemented a C++ program using different data types with user input, enhancing understanding of variable types and input/output operations.
+I implemented a simple C++ program that takes input for various data types, helping me understand how variables are declared, how input is taken from the user, and how data types affect program behavior.
+This experiment strengthened my foundational knowledge of C++ syntax and structure..